broeker/jumpsuit/src/pages/index.md

     When we started building the web more than a quarter of a century ago, things were simple.
 And fun.
 We built things by hand, with intention.
 Every piece of hand-coded markup had a purpose.
-The world was filled with optimism and incredible potential.
+The world was filled with optimism and **incredible potentia**l.
 We collectively and rapidly created an entire new universe of pages and links and resources and tools.